umbraco/UmbracoDocs/15/umbraco-commerce/key-concepts/payment-providers.md

 The implementable management methods are:

-* **FetchPaymentStatus** - The `FetchPaymentStatus` method communicates with the 3rd party payment gateway in order to fetch the current status of the given transaction.
+* **FetchPaymentStatusAsync** - The `FetchPaymentStatusAsync` method communicates with the 3rd party payment gateway in order to fetch the current status of the given transaction.
-* **CapturePayment** - The `CapturePayment` method communicates with the 3rd party payment gateway to capture a previously authorized payment associated with the given transaction.
+* **CapturePaymentAsync** - The `CapturePaymentAsync` method communicates with the 3rd party payment gateway to capture a previously authorized payment associated with the given transaction.
-* **CancelPayment** - The `CancelPayment` method communicates with the 3rd party payment gateway to cancel a previously authorized payment associated with the given transaction.
+* **CancelPaymentAsync** - The `CancelPaymentAsync` method communicates with the 3rd party payment gateway to cancel a previously authorized payment associated with the given transaction.
-* **RefundPayment** - The `RefundPayment` method communicates with the 3rd party payment gateway to refund a previously captured payment associated with the given transaction.
+* **RefundPaymentAsync** - The `RefundPaymentAsync` method communicates with the 3rd party payment gateway to refund a previously captured payment associated with the given transaction.

 For each implemented method above, developers should also implement a corresponding boolean property returning a `true` value.
 This is to let Umbraco Commerce know that the given feature is supported by the Payment Provider.